botpress/readme/docs/STUDIO/interface/copy-to-bot.md

 ---
 title: Copy to bot
+excerpt: Duplicate the configuration of a bot into another bot.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-The Copy to Bot feature allows you to duplicate the configuration of a bot into another bot.

 ### Use Cases

 This feature is useful in couple scenarios: